 Xanax is the brand name for alprazolam.
 Xanax is categorized as a benzodiazepine.
 Benzodiazepine is a type of medication that produces a calming effect on the brain and central nervous system.
 Benzodiazepines function by stimulating the gamma-aminobutyric acid (GABA) chemical signal in your brain.

-Xanax has been around for a long time.
-The drug first came on the market in 1976.
-Doctors often still prescribe it today.
-Xanax is a relaxant, which is useful for anxiety treatment and preventing convulsions.
-It acts quickly in the body, making it attractive to those who abuse it, despite the many Xanax side effects they may suffer.
+In other words, this sends a message to your brain telling it to relax.
+This makes Xanax a relaxant, which is useful for anxiety treatment and preventing convulsions.
+It acts quickly in the body, making it attractive to those who abuse it, despite the dangerous Xanax short and long term side effects.